 The Texas Education Exchange Team Brings Years of Experience, Service to New Technology Endeavor

 Communication is huge when building a new brand and data solution.
-Jennifer Duncan has 15 years of experience writing, crafting, and delivering creative content for live on-air broadcasts.
+Jennifer Duncan has 17 years of experience writing, crafting, and delivering creative content for live on-air broadcasts.
 She is an ideal storyteller to craft and convey the message of The Exchange based on her experience connecting with large-scale audiences and highlighting the unique stories of the people behind the features.
-Her media relations and community development expertise prepares her for the work with The Exchange, engaging with a wide array of audiences and communicating their stories.
+Her media relations and community development expertise prepare her for the work with The Exchange, engaging with a wide array of audiences and communicating their stories.
 Jennifer is passionate about educating others through her work, starting that education through journalism and continuing it now through growing The Exchange across the Lone Star State.

 When it comes to data, Richard Esteviz knew it was his calling after taking on extra projects while working for Amazon.
 Complex numbers and the ability to create workstream efficiency were exciting for Richard.
 He dove head-first into business analysis and learned every system he could.
 From there, he began creating data solutions utilizing cloud pipelines and managing the AWS budget for his program and its products (i.e., Redshift, Quicksight, S3, EC2, Glue, Snowflake, DynamoDB, Beanstalk, Airflow, Athena & Security Products IAM & KMS).
 After seven years with Amazon, Richard shifted to Ulta to expand his knowledge further.
 Richard’s knowledge of data analytics is powerful, and he can create systems that make sense of data that might overwhelm others.
 This ability primes him for work on The Exchange as our Data Quality Analyst, building a solution for Texas educators that will make students successful.